temporalio/documentation/docs/typescript/patching.md

 Upgrading Workflow dependencies (such as ones installed into `node_modules`) _might_ break determinism in unpredictable ways.
 It is highly recommended to use a lock file (`package-lock.json` or `yarn.lock`) in order to fix Workflow dependency versions and gain control of when they're updated.

-Be aware that any of your dependencies might do something non-deterministic, such as filesystem access or network calls.